Climate of Agra: Monthly weather conditions

 Like other cities, Agra has four seasons: winter (Dec-Feb), summer (May-Sept), autumn (Oct-Nov) and spring (March–April).
 The monsoon season occurs in the summer.
 The following is a monthly summary of climatic conditions in Agra based on data from the India Meteorological Department.

 January

-Hej jag heter månsJanuary is the coldest month in the city and Western Disturbance also occur in this month coming from Northern Pakistan.
+January is the coldest month in the city and Western Disturbance also occurs in this month coming from Northern Pakistan.
 The highest monthly average maximum temperature recorded was 26.1 C in 1932.
 The lowest monthly average minimum temperature recorded was 3.1 C in 1927 and the highest monthly rainfall recorded was 51.8 mm in 1947.

 February

 Cold conditions continue until the middle of February, after that the weather becomes settled and pleasant.
 Winter showers also occur in this month.
 The highest monthly average maximum temperature recorded was 29.1 C in 1993.
 The lowest monthly average minimum temperature recorded was 5.8 C in 1925 and the highest monthly rainfall recorded was 506.2 mm in 1980.